top of page

 Clicking, swiping, scrolling, ignoring, swiping, clicking, scrolling....

-I got to a point last year in my illustration and design business where I was using my phone more than my pencil, something had to change.
+I got to a point last year in my studio where I was using my phone more than my pencil.
+Something had to change.

 Why Digital Detox?